Q. I am trying to upgrade to version 5.5 Server. Do I need to install it fresh or is there a way to update our current version?

 A. Upgrade path:

-- Make sure that your maintenance is newer than the installing Daminion version;
+- Make sure that your maintenance is newer than Daminion version that you are trying to install;

 - Backup your existing catalogs (via Administration > Catalogs.
 Then right click and go to backup menu for each catalog in the list);

-You don’t need to install separately Daminion Client 4.6 because it will be installed automatically on each client PC after an attempt to connect to Daminion Server..
+You don’t need to install separately Daminion Clients 5.5 because they will be installed automatically on each client PC after an attempt to connect to Daminion Server.

 Read this article about enabling web-access in the new Daminion version: